timschumi/gmod-chttp/README.md

 so make sure to review the documentation for [libcurl's CURLOPT_INTERFACE option](https://curl.se/libcurl/c/CURLOPT_INTERFACE.html).

+### Zero-delay timers

+CHTTP has switched to using zero-delay timers instead of hooks to allow for running requests while in singleplayer or while the server is hibernating.

+In case there are any issues (bug reports greatly appreciated), you can return to using the old hooking method by setting the environment variable `CHTTP_FORCE_HOOKS`.

 ## Addon development

 This is only required for developers who want to use CHTTP in their addons.